 Video is only growing in prominence across all social media, so you should probably have something in place, even if it's only brief.
 'Hello' this is me, this is what I do, contact me'.

 What media do you use on your profile?

 You can also now upload video as an update into your timeline, and there's a native LinkedIn Video option in their app for your smartphone.

 LinkedIn are currently rolling out the option to 'Go Live' and stream live video.
-It's not for me, as live broadcast announcements never have sufficient context as to topic or length, but the kids seem to like it.
+It's not for me, with my face made for radio, but others love it and broadcast regularly.

 I still think amateur video is dangerous for your image.